Headway App Review: Is It Really Worth Your Time and Money? [2026]

 1.6 Other Languages

-Beyond English, The Headway App offers four other languages: Spanish, German, French, and Portuguese.
+Beyond English, The Headway App offers five other languages: Spanish, German, French, Italian, and Portuguese.

-I think this is a great feature if you’re learning — or thinking about learning — any of these languages (especially Spanish, German, or French), and it’s obviously useful if you’re a native speaker too.
+I think this is a great feature if you’re learning — or thinking about learning — any of these languages, and it’s obviously useful if you’re a native speaker too.

 1.7 Desktop Version

 Headway is definitely a mobile-first app.
-As their desktop site is quite basic — there’s no summary index, it lacks features such as downloads and highlights, and you can’t even switch to dark mode! (if you’re as light-sensitive as I am, good luck reading at night 🫠 ).
+As their desktop site is quite basic — it lacks features such as downloads, highlights, and “remember and repetition”, and you can’t even switch to dark mode! (if you’re as light-sensitive as I am, good luck reading at night 🫠 ).

 Here’s how Headway’s summary of Principles looks on the desktop site…